ernitron/radio-server/README.md

     OR
 	$ sudo apt-get install mpg123

-Configure parameters in webradio.sh # it is already preconfigured if installation is in /usr/local/bin/webradio Anyway it is possible to change default parameters of server like
+Configure parameters in radioserver.sh # it is already preconfigured if installation is in /usr/local/bin/radioserver Anyway it is possible to change default parameters of server like

 	--port 80 (default is 8804)